Monday, April 29, 2013

 - Cloudera, MapR, IBM BIGInsights, Hortonworks, EMC GreenPlum, Oracle, Teradata Aster, SAP HANA and Sybase

 - Using Map/Reduce to process BIG data to supply insight into a data warehouse

 - Data management in a Big Data Environment

-Formerly he was a principal and co-founder of Codd and Date Europe Limited – the inventors of the Relational Model, a Chief Architect at Teradata on the Teradata DBMS, and European Managing Director of Database Associates.
-He teaches popular Enterprise 2.0 master classes in Operational Business Intelligence and Performance Management, Enterprise Data Governance, Master Data Management, and Service Oriented Architecture.
+Formerly a principal and co-founder of Codd and Date Europe Limited, the inventors of the Relational Model, he was also Chief Architect at Teradata on the Teradata DBMS and European Managing Director of Database Associates.
+He teaches popular master classes in Big Data Fundamentals, Big Data, New Technologies for DW and BI, Operational BI, Data Governance, Master Data Management and Big Data Management.